nachocaru/xaprb.com/content/blog/2006-04-30-how-to-optimize-subqueries-and-joins-in-mysql.md

 group by c.id
 having count(*) &gt; 2000;</pre>

-In my specific data, there are 10 rows in the results, and the query finishes in a couple of seconds. `EXPLAIN` shows good index usage; it&#8217;s not a bad query at all, considering the table size.
+In my specific data, there are 10 rows in the results, and the query finishes in a couple of seconds. `EXPLAIN` shows good index usage; it's not a bad query at all, considering the table size.
 The query plan is to just run through ranges on some indexes and count the entries.
 So far, so good.

 Now suppose I wanted to grab all columns from `subcategory`.
 I could join the results of the above query as a subquery, or select `MAX` or some such (since I know the values will be [unique over the grouping set][2]), but I could also do the following, right?